saimdenizertunc/python-pack/README.md

 ## Minimal examples of data structures and algorithms in Python.

-Some algorithms that I wrote with intellectual curiosity using Python.
+Some algorithms that I wrote for my intellectual curiosity using Python.
 Including:

 - Dynamic Programming
 - Divide and Conquer